Office of the Assistant Secretary for Policy Development and Research, HUD.

 HUD calculated base rents for the insular areas using the 2010 decennial census of American Samoa, Guam, the Northern Mariana Islands, and the Virgin Islands beginning with the FY 2016 FMRs.

-HUD does not use ACS data to establish the base rent or recent mover factor for 12 areas where the FY 2018 FMR was adjusted based on survey data:
+HUD does not use ACS data to establish the base rent or recent mover factor for 10 areas where the FY 2018 FMR was adjusted based on the following survey data:

-- Survey data from 2015 is used to adjust the FMRs for Portland, OR and Oakland, CA.
+- Survey data from 2016 is used to adjust the FMR for Portland, ME.

-- Survey data from 2017 is used to adjust the FMR for Santa Rosa, CA.
+- Survey data from 2018 is used to adjust the FMR for Santa Cruz-Watsonville, CA MSA.

 For larger metropolitan areas that have valid ACS one-year recent mover data, survey data may not be any older than the midpoint of the calendar year for the ACS one-year data.
-Since the ACS one-year data used for the FY 2018 FMRs is from 2015, larger areas may not use survey data collected before June 1, 2015 for the FY 2018 FMRs.
-Smaller areas without 1-year ACS data, including the above counties in Vermont, may continue to use local survey data until the mid-point of the 5-year ACS data is more recent than the local survey.
+Since the ACS one-year data used for the FY 2019 FMRs is from 2016, larger areas may not use survey data collected before June 30, 2016, for the FY 2019 FMRs.
+Smaller areas without 1-year ACS data, may continue to use local survey data until the mid-point of the 5-year ACS data is more recent than the local survey.

-HUD updates the ACS-based “as of” 2015 rent through the end of 2016 using the annual change in gross rents measured through the CPI from 2015 to 2016 (CPI update factor).
+HUD updates the ACS-based “as of” 2016 rent through the end of 2017 using the annual change in gross rents measured through the Consumer Price Index (CPI) from 2016 to 2017 (CPI update factor).
 As in previous years, HUD uses local CPI data coupled with Consumer Expenditure Survey data for FMR areas with at least 75 percent of their population within Class A metropolitan areas covered by local CPI data.
-In FMR areas that don't meet this criterion, including Class B and C size metropolitan areas and non-metropolitan areas, HUD uses CPI data aggregated at the Census region level.
-Additionally, HUD is using CPI data collected locally in Puerto Rico as the basis for CPI adjustments from 2015 to 2016 for all Puerto Rico FMR areas.
+In FMR areas that do not meet this criterion, including Class B and C size metropolitan areas and non-metropolitan areas, HUD uses CPI data aggregated at the Census region level.
+Additionally, HUD is using CPI data collected locally in Puerto Rico as the basis for CPI adjustments from 2016 to 2017 for all Puerto Rico FMR areas.

 E. Bedroom Rent Adjustments

 HUD updates the bedroom ratios used in the calculation of FMRs annually.
-The bedroom ratios which HUD used in the calculation of FY 2018 FMRs have been updated using average data from three five-year ACS data series (2009-2013, 2010-2014, and 2011-2015).
+The bedroom ratios which HUD used in the calculation of FY 2019 FMRs have been updated using average data from three 5-year ACS data series (2010-2014, 2011-2015, and 2012-2016).
 The bedroom ratio methodology used in this update is unchanged from previous calculations using 2000 Census data.
 HUD only uses estimates with a margin of error ratio of less than 50 percent.
 If an area does not have reliable estimates in at least two of the previous three ACS releases, bedroom ratios for the area's larger parent geography are used.

 HUD also further adjusts the rents for three-bedroom and larger units to reflect HUD's policy to set higher rents for these units.